ThacienneUwimanayantumye/Think-Career-Mentorship-Program-Data-Analysis-Impact-Assessment/README.md

 ## 🤝 Contributing

 This repository is not accepting public contributions due to the private nature of the data.
-However, if you're interested in collaboration, mentoring, or discussing similar initiatives, feel free to contact the author.
+However, if you're interested in collaboration, mentoring, or discussing similar initiatives, don't hesitate to contact the author.

 ---